Christina Remek, Psy.D.

 Licensed Clinical Psychologist

-Is a post-doctoral resident who earned his Doctor of Psychology (PsyD) in Clinical Psychology from Nova Southeastern University, an American Psychological Association (APA)-accredited program.
+Dr. Schwartz earned his Doctor of Psychology (PsyD) in Clinical Psychology from Nova Southeastern University, an American Psychological Association (APA)-accredited program.
 Prior to his graduate training, he earned a dual Bachelor of Science degree in Neuroscience and Psychology, graduating cum laude from Syracuse University.

 Dr. Schwartz specializes in treating adults with trauma, mood, and anxiety disorders, particularly those stemming from complex trauma.
 He completed an APA-accredited pre-doctoral internship at the West Palm Beach VA, where he gained extensive experience delivering evidence-based therapies to veterans with complex psychiatric presentations.
 Dr. Schwartz utilizes approaches such as Cognitive Behavior Therapy (CBT), Cognitive Processing Therapy (CPT), Prolonged Exposure (PE), Acceptance and Commitment Therapy (ACT), and Dialectical Behavior Therapy (DBT) for structured, time-limited results, as well as insight-oriented therapies like Psychodynamic Psychotherapy for those seeking deeper exploration.